 - Beaver Builder + Beaver Builder Theme — if you pair these two together, it’s pretty much the same as Divi

 However, my personal recommendation would be to choose a lightweight and flexible base theme and pair it with your favorite drag-and-drop builder.
-Your two best options here are:
+Your three best options here are:

-First, this approach is best from a performance perspective because both Astra and GeneratePress are very lightweight.
+First, this approach is best from a performance perspective because Sydney, Astra, and GeneratePress are all very lightweight.

-- Astra and GeneratePress both give you a ton of options in the WordPress Customizer.
+All three themes also give you a ton of options in the WordPress Customizer, which opens up a lot of flexibility.
 You’ll get many more options than the Divi theme.

 2. Full Theme Building Solution